Getting started

 }";

-Note.
-If only one instance is present in the Local Set, it can be presented as a JSON object and not an object in the array.
+Note: If only one instance is present in the Local Set, it can be presented as a JSON object rather than an array element.

 Complex types